llefranc/42_taskmaster/README.md

 Taskaster is an implementation in C++ off a job control daemon, with features similar to [supervisor][2].

+        ./taskmaster config-file log-file

-Taskmaster take as **first argument a path to a configuration file** that will be loaded at the beginning of the program.
+Taskmaster takes as **first argument a path to a configuration file** that will be loaded at the beginning of the program.
 See the configuration file section for more information.

 Taskmaster as **second argument a path to a log file**, where all the events will be report.
 If the log file specified by the path does not exist, taskmaster will create it.